JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

    * **When build starts**: Select "use settings from VCS"
    * **Apply changes in snapshot dependencies and version control settings**: On (see the [](#Apply+Changes+in+Snapshot+Dependencies+and+Version+Control+Settings) section)

 5. Click **Apply** to save your new settings.
-TeamCity will verify the validity of your build configuration and push the `.teamcity` folder with your settings to the related VCS repository.
+TeamCity will verify the validity of your build configuration and push the [project settings directory](#Custom+Settings+Path) with your settings to the related VCS repository.
 6. Clone TeamCity settings from a remote repository to local storage.

     ```Shell